Justin-TheGreat/Yolov5_DeepSort_Pytorch/README.md

 [Here](https://tech.amikelive.com/node-718/what-object-categories-labels-are-in-coco-dataset/) is a list of all the possible objects that a Yolov5 model trained on MS COCO can detect.
 Notice that the indexing for the classes in this repo starts at zero.

+You can find the result video under inference/output folder.

 ## Other information